cfossguy/grafana-cloud-workshop/breakout6/README.md

 10. In *Line contains -> Text to find* type `logged in`
 11. In *A* click *+ Operations -> Range functions -> Count over time*
 12. In *A* click *+ Operations -> Aggregations -> Sum* and set *Label* to `app`
-13. Click *Transform* tab and select `Series to rows` transformation
 14. Change *Panel options -> Value options -> Calculation* to `Total`
 15. Change *Panel options -> Stat styles -> Color mode* to `None`
 16. Change *Panel options -> Stat styles -> Graph mode* to `None`